Comprehensive Review Real Customer Analysis

 Generally, the quality is high, which you'd expect from Brooks.
 The full-grain leather upper is tough and resists tearing much better than mesh.
 Many users get years of use out of a single pair, making them a solid “buy it for life” style investment for your feet.

-However, I have to mention a bit of a snag.
-There is a vocal minority of long-time users who feel the "2" isn't quite as durable or supportive as the original Addiction Walker.
-It’s a classic case of "if it ain't broke, don't fix it," and some feel the update missed the mark slightly.
+There's one snag, though.
+A vocal minority of long-time users feel the "2" isn't quite as durable or supportive as the original Addiction Walker.
+It's the classic “if it ain't broke, don't fix it” problem, and some think the update missed the mark slightly.

 "My previous pair was amazing... but this new pair actually hurts my feet.
 The support just isn't the same."